WarrenSchultz/MonkeyWrench/README.md

 ===============================================================
 New parts:
 ----------------------------------
++ Two-part orbital cargo drop system with integral air brakes.
-+ New Vernier omnidirectional RCS, uses LFO mix (Uses ModuleRCSFX) Designed for moving heavy craft and stations around.
++ Vernier omnidirectional RCS, uses LFO mix (Uses ModuleRCSFX) Designed for moving heavy craft and stations around.
 TweakScale compatible for even bigger (and smaller) uses.
 	* Note: currently an issue with displaying the RCS plumes.
 Looking into this.
-+ Coming soon!
-+ Coming soon!
++ More coming soon!

 Config file adjustments to add functionality to existing parts
 ----------------------------------